yogesh-sidhwani/Flight-Search/README.md

 ## Run the server

- After cloning the repo and following the pre-requisites run the server on the cloned repo using <i>'http-server'<i> command.
+ After cloning/downloading the repo and following the pre-requisites run the server on the cloned repo using <i>'http-server'<i> command.